lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 ```

 We create the blobby logo with the implicit modeller, and then extract
-the logo with vtkContourFilter .
+the logo with vtkContourFilter.
 The pipeline is completed by creating
 a mapper and an actor.

 ``` c++